efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 The Example in the documents are given for the "tins" but are adaptable to any configurations.

 In the following doc Examples, it is assumed that the `tins`_ is running on a OPC-UA server.
 One can easily adapt the Example from any working projects.
-Also it is assumed that the yml files of the `tins`_ are accessible through the ``$CFGPATH`` environment variable and they are edited to match the current hardware configuration (address, namespace, etc).
+Also it is assumed that the yaml files of the `tins`_ are accessible through the ``$CFGPATH`` environment variable and they are edited to match the current hardware configuration (address, namespace, etc).